 The following explanation is provided to clarify how it is intended to present the results of each question on the Ballot.
-In each case clarification is also provided about how the majority will be determined in respect of each of the questions on the Ballot as they are currently drafted.
+In each case clarification is also provided about how the majority will be determined in respect of each type of question that may appear on the Ballot Paper.

-Simple referendum style question with a single yes/no answer (example question 2 on the draft Ballot Paper)

-The results will provide details of the number of votes cast in respect of 'Yes' and 'No' for each question in this category.
+Simple referendum style question with a single yes/no answer The results will provide details of the number of votes cast in respect of 'Yes' and 'No' for each question in this category.